Skip to main content

 Pillar Two Systemic Health and Safety

-Your is deeply intertwined with other major bodily systems, particularly your cardiovascular and hematopoietic (blood-producing) systems.
+Your endocrine system is deeply intertwined with other major bodily systems, particularly your cardiovascular and hematopoietic (blood-producing) systems.
 Hormonal therapy can influence these areas, making proactive monitoring a critical component of responsible care.
 We track markers related to red blood cell production and prostate health to ensure that your journey toward optimization is a safe one.

 These safety checks are non-negotiable elements of any well-managed protocol, providing peace of mind and protecting your long-term health.
 They act as guardrails, keeping your protocol within established safety parameters.